|OS Route Map →||Route file →|

 The CW has recently been awarded the prestigious status of Scotland's Great Trails.
 The CW website highlights the criteria that must be satisfied for the award and the resources required to implement them, a considerable undertaking in funding and effort that I understand and appreciate.
-The waymarking, for example, is top notch and the walkways on the rocky west coast are very well engineered.
+The waymarking, for example, is top notch and the walkways on the rocky east coast are very well engineered.

 Nevertheless, route concepts are always constrained by current ownership and usage of the land as well as its topology, and the Glendaruel section in particular is too fond of tarmac (10.7 miles of almost continuous road walking, 2.4 of them on A-roads).
 Walking this section on a hot day with very little wind didn't help, but I can envisage a pleasant path that runs alongside the River Ruel ironing out the kinks in its course, though I imagine that even if agreement could be reached, the cost would be prohibitive.
 Given the scope and objectives of the trail, it's a relatively minor quibble.